 Eli Khamarov is a very smart person.
 Wherever you go on the Internet, you’re bound to find at least one of his quotes.
 One day I needed one to stress the need to always face the unexpected.
-A few clicks later, here pops up our friend Eli and one of the quotation websites had even gone to the length of building a smart graphic with a Sea turtle on it (no longer available, but I kept a screen grab for you).
-Here is the quote “ the best things in life are unexpected – because there were no expectation”.
+A few clicks later, here pops up our friend Eli and one of the quotation websites had even gone to the length of building a smart graphic with a sea turtle on it (no longer available, but I kept a screen grab for you).
+Here is the quote, ‘The best things in life are unexpected – because there were no expectations.’
 That was a brilliant line, I thought.
-But then I asked myself “who is this Khamarov type?” and “Where is he from?”
-In what “Worldwide best-selling opus can I find those smart quotes?”
+But then I asked myself: Who is this Khamarov type?
+And where is he from?, in what worldwide best-selling opus can I find those smart quotes?
 Here is what I found, and what Eli Khamarov taught me about knowledge and the Internet.

 But who is he then?
 My first reaction was to Google his name, naturally.
 After all, such an unusual name is bound to show interesting and tale-telling results, I thought.
 Yet, there is only one page about Eli Khamarov and it’s, thankfully, his biography.

 This biography of Khamarov’s is very detailed, showing a picture of a man in his 20s.
 The shot was therefore, supposedly, taken in the 1960s.
 Eli Khamarov is from Jewish Russian descent but, we are informed, emigrated to the United Kingdom.
 Therefore, this 1,960s shot is supposed to have been taken around that period in the UK.
 This, in essence is very suspicious.
 Post-war Britain may have been slightly unhinged by the blitz, but the quality of pictures in the 1960s would have been much closer to the one of the Beatles on the right-hand side rather than that on Eli Khamarov’s biography page.